niv256/simple_rootkit/README.md

 # simple_rootkit
-## A simple LKM kernel space rootkit for v5.x linux with multiple functions.
+## A simple LKM kernel space rootkit for < v5.7 linux with multiple functions.
+## Warning: due to the unexport of kallsyms_lookup functions from the kernel introduced in v5.7, this rootkit will NOT work on this version onwards.

 ### How to build and run the LKM
 1. Clone the repository to a local folder.